Flavius Aetius: War with Bonifacius

 Coin of Bonifacius Comes Africae (422–431 CE).

 While Aetius was campaigning in Gaul, there was an ongoing power struggle among Aetius, Felix, Bonifacius, and the emperor Valentinian's mother and regent Galla Placidia.
 In 427 while Bonifacius was away as governor (comes) of Africa, Felix caused him to fall into disfavour with Placidia.
 Bonifacius was eventually returned to favor by Placidia, but only after Felix had sent Sigisvult and two other armies against him when Aetius warned him of Felix's intentions.
 In 429, the Vandals exploited this power struggle and crossed over to Africa.

 After the execution of Felix in 430, Aetius and Bonifacius remained as the empire's most influential generals, both constantly vying for the favor of Placidia.

 In 432 Aetius held the consulate, but Bonifacius was recalled to Italy and received warmly by Placidia.
 Bonifacius was given the rank of patrician and made the senior comes et magister utriusque militiae, while Aetius was stripped of his military command.
 Aetius, believing his fall now imminent, marched against Bonifacius and fought him at the Battle of Rimini.
 Bonifacius won the battle but was mortally wounded, dying a few months later.
 Aetius escaped to Pannonia and traveled to the court of his friend, Rugila, the king of the Huns.
 With their help he returned to power, receiving the title of comes et magister utriusque militiae.
-Aetius then had Bonifacius' son-in-law, Sebastianus, who had succeeded Bonifacius as magister militum, exiled from Italy to Constantinople, bought the properties of Bonifacius, and married his widow Pelagia.
+Aetius then had Bonifacius's son-in-law, Sebastianus, who had succeeded Bonifacius as magister militum, exiled from Italy to Constantinople, bought the properties of Bonifacius, and married his widow Pelagia.